tags.w55c.net

 I. Rotation Assignments

-• Satisfactory completion of all rotation objectives and assignments; Rotations encompass a minimum total of 1320 hours of supervised practice, and include staff relief experiences in clinical and management areas.
+• Satisfactory completion of all rotation objectives and assignments that align with required ACEND competencies.
+Rotations encompass a minimum total of 1000 hours of supervised practice.

 II.
-Clinical Case Report and Presentation or Management Topic Report and Presentation.
+Clinical Case Report and Presentation or Community Leadership Topic Report and Presentation.

-• Interns research, write a comprehensive report and provide a professional presentation on a clinical or management topic (depending on concentration) to staff and fellow interns.
+• Interns research, write a comprehensive report and provide a professional presentation on a clinical or community leadership-based topic (depending on concentration) to staff and fellow interns.

 III.
 Project or Seminar